 The technical communication user and the S-User used during communication must belong to the same customer number – this means, with a S-User for customer A data cannot be send via the communication channel having the technical communication user for customer B is maintained.
 Therefore, it is necessary to create for each customer number an individual communication channel and all background jobs running in Focused Run must have an S-User assigned for those customer numbers.
 The default batch user recommended by Focused Run master guide for this task is FRN_BTC_SMP.

 SAP recommends requesting for the Focused Run installation a dedicated technical communication user, which is not used in any other system.
 The user can be requested in the Support Portal.
-It is important to mention, that only a Super Administrator of the organization can request technical S-Users.
-The list of Super Administrators for a customer can be viewed in the Support Portal List of Important Contacts.
+The technical communication user can be requested by an S-User having “Edit User” and “Edit authorization” credentials.

 For the S-User it is possible to re-use the S-User already used for the RFC communication in Focused Run 1.0 or any other normal S-User as long as the user has the following authorizations for all installations of this customer managed by Focused Run: